JakubVojvoda/design-patterns-cpp/adapter/README.md

 ## Adapter

-Convert the interface of a class into another interface clients expect.
+Convert the interface of a class into another interface the clients expect.
-Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces, ie. allows to use a client with an incompatible interface by an Adapter that does the conversion.

 ### When to use